 Congratulations—you’re engaged!
-Now that you’ve taken some time to bask in that we’re-getting-married glow, it’s time to start wedding planning.
-Availability at your venue of choice will likely have the biggest influence on the date you get hitched, but there are several other elements you’ll want to consider when making this important decision.
+Now that you’ve taken some time to bask in that "we're getting married" glow, it’s time to start wedding planning.
+Availability at your venue of choice will likely have the biggest influence on the date you get married, but there are several other elements you’ll want to consider when making this important decision.

 To help you through it, we consulted with wedding planner Lisa Costin and astrologer Tracey L. Rogers.
 Read on for all the expert info you need for selecting your wedding date—including what holidays to avoid, how far in advance to book, and even how the moon cycle could influence your choice.

 Meet the Expert

 - Lisa Costin is the co-founder and creative director of A Charming Fête, an Ohio-based event planning and design outfit named a Brides Best Wedding Planner in America.

 - Tracey L. Rogers is a Philadelphia-based professional astrologer and certified life coach.

 How Soon After Getting Engaged Should We Pick Our Wedding Date?